scraperwiki/swbox/README.md

 ## Changelog

+#### 0.0.8 – post box

+* `swbox push --preview` will show a preview of what would be created/updated/deleted, without changing anything on the remote box.

 #### 0.0.7 – heart shaped box

 * `<boxName>` can now include an optional `@boxServer` suffix, allowing you to clone and mount boxes on free.scraperwiki.com and ds.scraperwiki.com (eg: via `swbox clone abcd123@free` or `swbox mount wxyz789@ds`)